Alphabetical Plant Listing

 If unsure which Astilbe to select for your garden or containers, here is a list of favorite Astilbe varieties among gardeners.
 If acclaimed by others, you cannot go wrong!

-Astilbe 'Deutschland' (Japonica Hybrid) features its stunning, dense, white plumes which make long-lasting cut flowers.
+Astilbe ‘Deutschland’ (Japonica Hybrid) features its stunning, dense, white plumes, which make long-lasting cut flowers.
 Blooms in late spring or early summer and grows up to 24-30 in. tall (60-75 cm).

-Astilbe chinensis 'Pumila' is a low-growing Astilbe that makes an attractive groundcover.
+Astilbe chinensis ‘Pumila is a low-growing Astilbe that makes an attractive groundcover.
 Winner of the Award of Garden Merit of the Royal Horticultural Society, it displays fluffy, rich, lavender-purple flowers in late summer.
 Grows up to 12-18 in. tall (30-45 cm).

-Astilbe chinensis 'Vision' is another Astilbe variety that is admired by many gardeners for its upright, thick pyramidal, slightly fragrant flower plumes in shades of raspberry pink, deep red, or white.
+Astilbe chinensis ‘Vision’ is another Astilbe variety that is admired by many gardeners for its upright, thick, pyramidal, slightly fragrant flower plumes in shades of raspberry pink, deep red, or white.
 Blooms in early-mid summer over a deep bronze green foliage and grows up to 18 in. tall (45 cm).

-Astilbe 'Rheinland' (Japonica Hybrid) is another popular variety with its clear pink flowers borne on upright, reddish stems in early-mid summer.
-Winner of the Award of Garden Merit of the Royal Horticultural Society, it grows up to 12-24 in. tall (30-60 cm).
+Astilbe ‘Rheinland’ (Japonica Hybrid) is another popular variety with its clear pink flowers on upright, reddish stems in early-mid summer.
+Winner of the Award of Garden Merit of the Royal Horticultural Society, it grows to 12-24 in. tall (30-60 cm).

 Astilbe 'Bridal Veil' (Arendsii Hybrid) is a reliable and free flowering Astilbe with luminous, dense, ivory-white flower plumes in late spring - early summer, which stand out in the night garden.
 Winner of the Award of Garden Merit of the Royal Horticultural Society, it grows up to 28 in. tall (70 cm).